priyankatanneru/Myproject/docs.md

 This documentation describes how to use the Karel automatic toothbrush.
-Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, trees and many more........
+Note that this toothbrush is totally safe to use for children, adults, pets, wildlife, trees and many mores.